rasyidstat/nusantr/README.md

 nusantr: Indonesia R package <img src="man/figures/logo.png" align="right" height="140" width="120"/>
 =====================================================================================================

-This package includes things related to Indonesia.
-For the initial development, this package includes sf spatial data frame for:

--   Indonesia: 'provinsi' and 'kota' level
--   Jakarta: 'kecamatan', 'kelurahan' and 'RW' level

-For Indonesia map, the data is get from [GADM](http://www.gadm.org/) and for Jakarta map, the data is get from [Jakarta Smart City](http://smartcity.jakarta.go.id).
+We R Nusantara!

+`nusantr` is an R package which contains:

+-   Indonesia map in spatial data frame format
+-   Datasets related to Indonesia
+-   Functionality to convert [NIK](https://en.wikipedia.org/wiki/Indonesian_identity_card) to location, gender and birthdate.

 Installation
 ------------

 You need to use `sf` package to enable the class of sf data frame.
-Also, you need to install `ggplot2` development version to use `geom_sf` functionality (for visualization purpose).

 Example
 -------